TassioCarmo/havard-cs50w-week0-2-html-git-python/README.md

 - <code>git commit -m "some message"</code> message describes the changes you just made.
 - <code>git status</code> See how the code compares to the code on the remote repository
 - <code>git push</code> Send to github all the changes.
+- <code>git log</code> Gives the history of all of your commits on that repository.

 If you’ve only changed existing files and not created new ones, instead of using **git add** . and then **git commit**..., we can condense this into one command: <code>git commit -am "some message"</code>.
 This command will commit all the changes that you made.